whiplashomega/elthelas2/data/spellsv2/flame-blade.markdown

 **Damage**: [ { "dice": "3d6", label: "fire", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "1d6" } ]

 You evoke a fiery blade in your free hand.
 The blade is similar in size and shape to a scimitar, and it lasts for the duration.
 If you let go of the blade, it disappears, but you can evoke the blade again as a bonus action.
-The weapon counts as a simple melee weapon with which you are proficient, and has the brutal and finesse properties and the graze weapon mastery.
+The weapon counts as a simple melee weapon with which you are proficient, and has the brutal and finesse properties, the graze weapon mastery, and a 1m reach.
 The weapon does 2d8 fire damage on a hit.

-The flaming blade sheds bright light in a 2m radius and dim light for an additional 2m.
+The flaming blade sheds bright light in a 3m radius and dim light for an additional 3m.

 If you cast this spell again while the blade exists, the first spell immediately ends.